cassgvp/github-for-collaborative-documentation/docs/tut/3-3-play-with-this-page.md

 ## What to do

 Below is a list of numbers.
-For your first contribution to someone else's documentation, I would like you to write your name, your pronouns, and today's date against one of these numbers.
+For your first contribution to someone else's documentation, I would like you to write your name, your pronouns, today's date, and your GitHub profile link against one of these numbers.
+If you don't know your profile link, click your profile icon (top right side) and open 'Your Profile' in a new tab.
+You can use the URL of that page to build your GitHub profile link.
+Use the link format: `[Link text here](LINK URL HERE)`.
 If you want to get jazzy, you can do something more complicated, like add a picture or some formatting!
 I invite you to freestyle or keep it functional as you wish.

 Use the procedure described earlier to [fork, clone, branch, edit, push, and submit a pull request](3-2-fork-their-repo.md) to update the lines below.